skompidev/RockfastCodeChallenge/README.md

 # Need to add unit test cases for API services

-# Improved logging
+# To Improve logging

-# Improved validations on models.
+# To Improve validations on models.

-# Code cleanup
+# Need some code cleanup